 The Hartheim Castle Society was established in 1995.
-The initiative came from the Upper Austrian Welfare Society, the owners of Hartheim Castle and Institut Hartheim.
-The objective was to create a dignified memorial for the victims of the Nazi euthanasia programme at Hartheim Castle and to transform the entire castle into a place of reflection and learning.
-Moreover, the association expressed its intention to take part in the current socio-political debate about bioethical and medical issues.
-It was possible to win over figures from public life, the arts, culture and sciences for the association and project.
+The initiative came from the Upper Austrian State Charitable Association (today: GSI – Gesellschaft für soziale Initiativen [Society for Social Initiatives], the owner of Hartheim Castle) and the Hartheim Institute.
+The aim was to create a worthy memorial for the victims of Nazi euthanasia in Hartheim Castle and to make the whole castle into a place of reflection and learning.
+The society also announced its intention to take part in the contemporary social debate about bioethical and medical issues.
+It was successful in finding public figures from the fields of art, culture and scholarship to support the society and its project.

-1997 marked a decisive victory: Governor Dr Pühringer approved the financing of an exhibition project at Hartheim Castle, the main content of which was to process the euthanasia crimes under National Socialism at this location.
-At the same time, the castle and its outbuildings were to be renovated from the ground up.
-The Upper Austrian State Government provided approximately 10 million euro in financing.
+In 1997 there was a decisive breakthrough: the then state governor, Dr. Josef Pühringer, agreed to fund an exhibition project in Hartheim Castle.
+The focus was to be on coming to terms with the National Socialist euthanasia crimes on this site.
+At the same time, the castle and its domestic wing were to be renovated from the ground up.
+The Upper Austrian state government provided around ten million euros for this project.

-The development of the conceptual contents of the exhibition and memorial was essentially undertaken by scientists who are also part of the Hartheim Castle Society.
-After the special "Wert des Lebens" (Value of Life) Exhibition of the State of Upper Austria closed in November 2003, management of the project Hartheim – Gedenkstätte, Ausstellung und pädagogische Arbeit (Hartheim – Memorial, Exhibition and Educational Work) was transferred to the Hartheim Castle Society for on-going operations.
-Now that the initial objective of the association has been fulfilled and Hartheim Castle has become a place for learning and remembrance, the association sees its further work in the management and development of this project.
+The concept for the contents of the exhibition and Memorial were largely developed by scholars whose work is also embedded within the Hartheim Castle Society.
+After the end of the special exhibition “Value of life”, which was organised by the State of Upper Austria, in November 2003, the management of the Hartheim project – its memorial, exhibition and educational work – was permanently transferred to the Hartheim Castle Society as of 2004.
+After having achieved its founding objective, in that Hartheim Castle has become a place of learning and remembrance, the society sees its further mission as the management and development of this project.